More civilians flee east Ukraine after deadly station strike

 On Friday, workers unearthed the bodies of 67 people from a mass grave near a church, according to Ukraine’s prosecutor general.
 Russia has falsely claimed that the scenes in Bucha were staged.

 Ukrainian authorities and Western officials have repeatedly accused Russian forces of committing atrocities in the war that began with Russia’s Feb.
 24 invasion.
-A total of 176 children have been killed in Ukraine since the start of the war, while 324 more have been wounded, the country’s Prosecutor General’s Office said Saturday.
+A total of 176 children have been killed, while 324 more have been wounded, the country’s Prosecutor General’s Office said Saturday.

 Ukrainian authorities have warned they expect to find more mass killings once they reach the southern port city of Mariupol, which is also in the Donbas and has been subjected to a monthlong blockade and intense fighting.